 What is Vitamin A Deficiency?

-Vitamin A Deficiency also results in growing inability of a body and to fight against different types of infections.
-This results in different illness and diseases.
-All those children who suffer from this deficiency can die from extreme diarrhea, respiratory infection, and measles.
-Just a single deficiency can severely affect the growth of their bones and sometimes to their overall body growth.
+Vitamin A Deficiency also results in the growing inability of a body to fight against different types of infections.
+This results in various diseases.
+The deficiency of vitamin A severely affects the growth of their bones and also their overall body growth.

 - Less intake of animal food products and vegetables can cause malnutrition.